 “Write about a moment this week when you felt genuinely relieved” is different.
 It’s specific.
 It makes you go looking for a real moment instead of assembling a generic answer.
 And when you go looking, you usually find something you forgot you had.

-That’s really the whole point.
+That’s the whole point.
 Not forced positivity.
 Not pretending everything is fine.
-Just asking a question specific enough that your brain has to actually look.
+Just a question specific enough that your brain has to actually look.

 Some days that will feel easy.
 Some days it won’t.
 Both are fine.